 To stop the Nginx server, issue the following command:

 - The main configuration file for Nginx is

 - PHP will be configured in

 Before you close that terminal window, it’s necessary to set the Nginx service to start at boot.
 Just issue the following command:

 Navigating to your Server’s IP address (assuming you have no other server listening on port 80), you will be greeted with the standard welcome page:

 The steps above should produce a running Nginx which serves the Nginx default pages on port 80.
 We’ll start working through various configurations and optimizations to round out the series.
 Enjoy your new webserver!

 Congratulations!
 You have successfully installed Nginx.
-Thanks for using this tutorial for installing Nginx web server in CentOS system.
-For additional help or useful information, we recommend you to check the official Nginx website.
+Thanks for using this tutorial for installing the Nginx web server in the CentOS system.
+For additional help or useful information, we recommend you check the official Nginx website.